Receipt adherence is a hassle for businesses—here’s how we're relieving that burden

 Receipt verification is an extremely manual task, very low-value, and often unnecessary

 Even as we continue to iterate on our technology, we realize that there are still some gaps or pain points in our product features.
 One of these pain points is receipt verification.
 Our technology uses OCR to scan submitted receipts to then match to transactions.

 While it’s proven reliable, when we dug a bit deeper, we realized that a good portion of our customers were still clicking into submitted receipts to verify them.
 Why?
 A myriad of reasons but mostly to catch mistakes by employees or bad actors.
 For finance teams, this is a big issue that requires lots of time to manage.

-Solution: Integrations with Gmail, Lyft, and Amazon Business to allow for automatic receipt collection
+Solution: Integrations with Gmail, Outlook, Lyft, and Amazon Business to allow for automatic receipt collection

 Receipt collection to ensure automated workflows

 Receipt matching to take the burden off your team

 Combined with our automatic receipt collection, we’ve improved our receipt matching algorithms.
 We’re able to match receipts to transactions with 90%+ accuracy.
-Our AI technology analyzes the receipts submitted via SMS or integrations like Gmail and parses information like merchant, amount, and date.
+Our AI technology analyzes the receipts submitted via SMS or integrations like Gmail and Outlook and parses information like merchant, amount, and date.
 We leverage this information with our proprietary data from card networks to accurately match receipts to transactions.

 No more hassle of having to search through transactions and manually adding receipts per transaction.